-Do I Have to Pay Taxes on an Inheritance?
+Do I Have to Pay Taxes on an Inheritance in Utah?

 Over the course of the relationship with our clients at Peterson Wealth Advisors, it is inevitable that we get to guide the families of our deceased clients through the financial maze of settling an estate.
 Whether it is the passing of a parent, spouse, or other family member, beneficiaries often question: if, how, and when, the assets they inherit will be taxed.
 The goal of this blog is to give you a basic understanding of how various types of inheritance are taxed.